OctopusDeploy/docs/docs/runbooks/runbook-examples/terraform/provision-aws-with-terraform.md

 </details>

 ## vpc.tf
-This contains the definition of the VPC and other network resources that other AWS resources will use
+This contains the definition of the VPC and other network resources that other AWS resources will use:

 <details>
-<summary>File contents</summary>
+<summary>vpc.tf</summary>
 <p>

 ```